karatelabs/karate-examples/kafka/README.md

 Rather than attempt a generic and dynamic approach, this approach shown here can re-use your existing Kafka implementation code-base and domain classes.

 This example also shows how to handle Avro for both serializing and deserializing of messages.
+You should be able to easily write a conversion from your Avro or Java payloads to JSON and vice-versa.

 ## Running
 * Docker is required to start the Kafka broker and Zookeeper.
 There is a `docker-compose.yml` file in this project.